What is the Golden Ratio?

 How do architects apply the golden ratio in building design?

 Architects apply the golden ratio by defining proportional relationships between elements such as façade width and height, room dimensions, window placement, and structural grids.
-Digital tools now allow these proportions to be tested and adjusted dynamically.
+Digital tools now allow these proportions to be tested and adjusted dynamically during the design process.

 Why is the golden ratio important in architectural aesthetics?